dmahajan980/gsoc20WorkLog/index.md

 - [PR #8](https://github.com/fluid-lab/gamepad-navigator/pull/8): Added [grunt-contrib-copy](https://www.npmjs.com/package/grunt-contrib-copy) and [grunt-contrib-clean](https://www.npmjs.com/package/grunt-contrib-clean) for clearing and copying the unpacked extension files and wrote an infusion component to read inputs from the gamepad.
 - Modified the above pull request to have the co-piloting feature, similar to the ["co-pilot mode" in Xbox One](https://www.youtube.com/watch?v=Ib9nL8qTbX0&list=PLUvQt4_vdB-hK8BI5CZr5XQjD3cFH4hYd) and other changes, as suggested by my mentor.
 - Investigated ways to simulate keypresses and agreed upon, with my mentor, that we might have to use custom synthetic events for navigation.
 - Looked into methods by which we can tab across elements.
-For the purpose, we had the [jQuery UI focusable selector](https://api.jqueryui.com/focusable-selector/), which lacked support for certain DOM elements.
+For the purpose, we had the [jQuery UI focusable selector](https://api.jqueryui.com/focusable-selector/) and the [jQuery UI tabbable selector](https://api.jqueryui.com/tabbable-selector/), but these lacked support for certain DOM elements.
 So I modified the function definition and added support for more DOM elements.
 - Moreover, the selector returns the items according to the flow of the webpage and not in order of their tabindex.
 So I added an extra layer of sorting to return the elements in that particular order.
+- Investigated ways to simulate gamepad input for testing purposes but couldn't find anything that suits to our needs.
+The only possible way is by passing a mock of the Gamepad API.
 - Another concern that needs to be addressed was closing the modals and alert dialogs.
 I researched and found that there's no way to do so using JavaScript.
 But I made a list of few workarounds we can use:
   - Using the Chrome Extension's [Notification API](https://developer.chrome.com/extensions/notifications) for notifying users about the alert and clearing the standard alert method's definition.
   - Replacing the alert method's definition to display a custom on-screen dialog box or the standard [jQuery UI dialog](https://jqueryui.com/dialog/#modal-confirmation).
 - Implemented the vertical and horizontal scroll feature.
 Also implemented scrolling for the standard directions (up, down, left, right) so that the user can scroll using buttons as well.<br>
   (_PR to be sent after the [PR #8](https://github.com/fluid-lab/gamepad-navigator/pull/8) is merged, to avoid merge conflicts)_
-- Started investigating ways to simulate gamepad input for testing purposes.